anandj123/redshift-bq-migration/README.md

 ![Architecture diagram](img/redshif_bq_arch.png)

 # Scripts for Triggering AWS Redshift UNLOAD command
+The [python program](unload_sortkey_v2.py) can leverage a YAMl file configuration to schedule the UNLOAD using multi threaded application.
+The YAML configuration file require the following parameters.

+## YAML parameters
 Parameter | Description |
 ---|---|
 dryrun |True - If no UNLOAD is needed.
 Just for testing and debugging purposes.
 False - Run the UNLOAD commands.